FXinnovation/fx-terraform-module-aws-bucket-s3/examples/bucket_policy/README.md

-# S3 bucket Standard exemple
+# S3 bucket with bucket policy exemple

 Create S3 bucket, KMS key, and the policies.
 Also insert a bucket policy.